EcoVadis and GRI (Global Reporting Initiative) are two major ESG frameworks, but they serve very different purposes:

 - use GRI to structure, consolidate and publish ESG data;

-- use EcoVadis to assess and showcase your ESG management system in B2B contexts;
+- use EcoVadis to assess and showcase your ESG management system in B2B contexts, aiming for an EcoVadis medal recognised by your partners;

 - integrate a reporting quality lever (GRI-aligned reporting), which is essential to break the EcoVadis scoring ceiling on the Reporting dimension and reach top performance levels.